edu2act/course-linux-programming/ch04/ch04-string.md

            _ISOC99_SOURCE || _POSIX_C_SOURCE >= 200112L

 DESCRIPTION
-       The  strtod(), strtof(), and strtold() functions convert the initial portion of the string pointed to by nptr to double, float, and long double representation, respectively.
+    The  strtod(), strtof(), and strtold() functions convert the initial portion of the string pointed to by nptr to double,float, and long double representation, respectively.

 ......
 ......